duplantier/Campus-Arc-BETA/README.md

 # 👀 ✍️💰 Campus Arc BETA

-Verify your identity with Open Campus ID, stake 0.1 EDUToken, learn, and earn!
+Verify your identity with Open Campus ID, stake 0.1 EDUToken, and start earning while learning!
 <br><br>

 ## 📖 About The Project